Notes On Super Riemann Surfaces And Their Moduli: Super Riemann Surfaces From A Smooth Point Of View

 \subsubsection{Deformation Theory Via Embedding}

 We now return to the integration cycle $\varGamma\subset\MM_L\times \MM_R$ of superstring perturbation theory, as defined in section \ref{parspace}.
-It is a smooth cs supermanifold, meaning that the odd coordinates of $\varGamma$ have no real structure.
+It is a smooth cs supermanifold (a concept described in \cite{Wittennotes}, section 2.1), meaning that the odd coordinates of $\varGamma$ have no real structure.
 Certain general remarks here are applicable to both heterotic and Type II superstrings.

 The most natural notion of the tangent or cotangent bundle of a cs supermanifold is the analog of what for an ordinary smooth manifold would be the complexified tangent or cotangent bundle.
 The reason for this is that if $M$ is a cs manifold, there is no real structure for its odd tangent or cotangent vectors, so it is unnatural to try to impose one for even tangent and cotangent vectors.
 Instead we simply define the tangent and cotangent bundles $TM$ and $T^*M$ as ($\Z_2$-graded) complex vector bundles.